zyanislam/zyanislam/README.md

 Bachelor of Science in Computer Science & Engineering (Bs.CSE), United International University (expected graduation date: August 2023)<br><br>

 ## 📈 Interests:
 Apart from web development, I enjoy exploring new technologies and experimenting with new design ideas.
-In my free time, I like to read books on technology and design, and I'm an avid fan of football..
+In my free time, I like to read books on technology and design, and I'm an avid fan of football..<br><br>

 ## 🌐 Socials: